svg-utils/svgo-ll/docs/plugins/default-plugins.md

 ## Main Plugins

-Run until there are no further improvements, up to [max-passes](../command-line-options.md#max-passes) times, in the following order:
+Run until there are no further decreases in size, up to [max-passes](../command-line-options.md#max-passes) times, in the following order:

 - [cleanupStyleAttributes](./cleanupStyleAttributes.md)
 - [inlineStyles](./inlineStyles.md)